rspamd/rspamd/rmilter/index.md

 ## Postfix settings

-Here is a scheme that demonstrates Rspamd and Rmilter integration using Postfix MTA:
+Here is a scheme that demonstrates Rspamd and Postfix MTA integration using Rmilter:

 <img class="img-responsive" src="/img/rspamd-schemes.007_2.png">

-There are several useful settings for postfix to work with this milter:
+There are several useful settings for Postfix to work with this milter:

     smtpd_milters = unix:/var/run/rmilter/rmilter.sock
     milter_mail_macros =  i {mail_addr} {client_addr} {client_name} {auth_authen}